-Aimed at minimising natural resources and energy consumption; and reducing or eliminating generation of waste and pollution in industrial operations.
+Aimed at minimizing natural resources and energy consumption, and reducing or eliminating the generation of waste and pollution in industrial operations.
 This includes research on manufacturing and industry, materials and nanotechnology, energy and water with particular emphasis on prospective or consequential life cycle assessments of products and processes, development of new materials, products and/or production systems that lead to significant reductions in societal energy use, resource use, and environmental impacts.

 Renewable Energy & Energy Efficiency

-Focused on generation of low/no carbon energy generation and its distribution; storage and carrier systems; energy technology assessment and systems analysis for sustainable energy supply and use; and multi-scale analysis of energy-efficient urban and industrial systems.
+Focused on the generation of low/no-carbon energy generation and its distribution; storage and carrier systems; energy technology assessment and systems analysis for sustainable energy supply and use; and multi-scale analysis of energy-efficient urban and industrial systems.
 This includes research in the areas of energy, water, materials and nanotechnology.

 Sustainable Infrastructure & Urban Development